-The Company's credit risk is primarily attributable to cash and cash equivalents, amounts receivable and a loan receivable.
+The Company's credit risk is primarily attributable to cash and amounts receivable.
 The Company has no significant credit risk arising from operations.
-Cash consists of bank deposits with Canadian chartered banks.
-The loan receivable as described in Note 8 is secured by all assets of the borrower.
+Cash consists of bank deposits with a Canadian chartered bank.

 c) Market Risk

 (i) Interest Rate Risk